corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 {{< /note >}}<!--will need more info-->

 To build the registration context, run the following command, replacing the endpoint URL with the endpoint of the P2P gateway.
-If you are testing in a single cluster, this value isn't important so you can use something like `https://localhost:8080`.
+If you are testing in a single cluster, this value isn't important, so you can use something like `https://localhost:8080`.
 If the network is a multi-cluster environment, must be a valid P2P gateway URL.
-For example, `https://corda-p2p-gateway-worker.corda-cluster-a:8080`, where `corda-p2p-gateway-worker` is the name of the P2P gateway Kubernetes service and `corda-cluster-a` is the namespace the Corda cluster is deployed within.
+For example, `https://corda-p2p-gateway-worker.corda-cluster-a:8080`, where `corda-p2p-gateway-worker` is the name of the P2P gateway Kubernetes service and `corda-cluster-a` is the namespace that the Corda cluster is deployed within.
 {{< tabs >}}
 {{% tab name="Bash"%}}
 ```shell